Azure/iot-edge-v1/README.md

 ![](doc/media/READMEDiagram.png)

-Using existing modules from the Azure IoT Gateway SDK ecosystem significantly reduces your development and maintenance costs.
+Using existing modules from the Azure IoT Edge ecosystem significantly reduces your development and maintenance costs.
 Running the gateway on-premises opens up all kinds of scenarios like communicating between devices in real time, operating your IoT solution with an intermittent cloud connection, or enforcing additional security requirements.

-Visit https://azure.microsoft.com/en-us/services/iot-hub/iot-gateway-sdk/ to learn more about the Azure IoT Gateway SDK.
+Visit [https://azure.microsoft.com/campaigns/iot-edge](https://azure.microsoft.com/campaigns/iot-edge/) to learn more about Azure IoT Edge.

-## SDK Modules
+## Azure IoT Edge Modules
 The following modules are available in this repository:
 >| Name             | Description                                                             |
 >|------------------|-------------------------------------------------------------------------|